StatusCakeDev/portal/guides/terraform/introduction.md

 :::caution note

 It is assumed you are already familiar with Terraform and have it installed.
-If not check out this [link](https://www.terraform.io/downloads) to get started.
+If not check out the [installation page](https://www.terraform.io/downloads) to get started.

 :::